ugGit/float-issue-recreation/README.md

 The code consist of two independent `std::for_each_n` loops.
 The first loop uses a `std::exection` policy, but does itself no relevant computation.
 The second loop performs a single precision floating point division.
-Since both operands are the same float (`w`), the result is exepcted to yield `1.0` but it differs slightly.
+Since both operands are the same float (`w`), the result is expected to yield `1.0` but it differs slightly.

 ## Execute the code
 ```